unionlabs/union/app/README.md

 # Union's Web App

-[Union's app](https://app.union.build) is built to be user friendly, extremely reliable, and blazing fast.
+[app.union.build](https://app.union.build) is built to be user friendly, extremely reliable, and blazing fast.
 It achieves this through a stack of optimized tools that do most processing at compile time (before you even use the app), and by connecting to our optimized [hubble](../hubble) indexer.

 ## Quickstart